Phidica/sublime-execline/README.md

 The only official way to exclusively indicate that a file is an `execlineb` script is to include a shebang that references `execlineb`.
 Some scripts distributed with execline use the `.txt` extension, but it would be inconvenient to override this extension to be recognised as execline in general.

 `.el` is already closely associated with Emacs Lisp.
-Therefore, `.elb` was chosen to serve as an unofficial file extension.
+Therefore, `.elb` was chosen to serve as an unofficial file extension, which is tested as an alternative if a shebang referencing `execlineb` is not found.